Introducing the Trap Coin with the Golden Bait

 The next challenge was to design a doming die and block that would accommodate the trap while not leaving extra space for shifting or misalignment.
-If the Morgan was domed too shallow, the device stick out the top.
+If the Morgan was domed too shallow, the device would stick out of the top.
 If it was domed too deep, we'd run the risk of the trap not fitting inside the bowl.

-After a serious of miscalculations, we settled on a dome radius and set to work on designing the tool that would render such a result.
+After a series of miscalculations, we settled on a dome radius and set to work on designing the tool that would render such a result.
 And while making a single coin could be done by hand on a simple doming block, we needed something that would hold up for nearly a thousand coins!

 As luck would have it, we got the formula right the first time!
 The doming turned out great on our little hydraulic press, putting us one step closer to achieving the impossible.

 Unfortunately, the corners of the trap brace were way outside the radius limits.
 Ghim made the correction, another prototype was printed and cast, and for the very first time, we put all the pieces together.

 With the new brace cast, we tracked down some Dos Pesos and got to work assembling the replica.
 With all the pieces of the puzzle fine-tuned, it only took a few hours from there to complete the first official prototype, bringing tears to the eyes of our exhausted team.